Homicide Offences

 Criminal Negligence

-Criminal negligence, or Criminal Negligence Causing Death, are offences under Sections 219 and 220 of the Criminal Code of Canada that involve a wanton or reckless disregard for the lives or safety of others.
+Criminal Negligence, or Criminal Negligence Causing Death, are offences under Sections 219 and 220 of the Criminal Code of Canada that involve a wanton or reckless disregard for the lives or safety of others.

 Criminal negligence can be defined as a failure to take reasonable care to prevent harm to another person.
 This can include situations where an individual should have foreseen that their actions would put others at risk but failed to take reasonable steps to prevent harm.